jacksongolding/Nut-Team/README.md

 # Nut-Team
 ## Project Idea:
 Display of Pandemic Data as well as information and guidelines from the CDC on the Coronavirus and managing the Pandemic.
 Use of API's to update data real-time.
+Can also use APIs for real time numbers and trends of coronavirus.
+Also, if possible, we can have a page for updates with new strains of the virus or possibly new booster shots.
+There can also be a page for people to write about their experience with covid using a CRUD database.

 ## Team Member Roles
 * Jackson (Scrum Master)(Deployment): Be the leader of the team.
 Make sure people understand what they are doing.
 Make sure they are on task.
 When commits are made and when changes are added, deploy the project so we don't have to go to replit or intellij to open the project.
 Maybe make sure people know some other roles just in case someone is absent.